 Apart from the MPG of a plug-in hybrid, our calculator can also determine your expenses on gas and electricity.
-All you have to do is provide the price of fuel per gallon and of electricity per kWh in your area.
+All you have to do is provide the price of fuel per gallon and electricity per kWh in your area.

 Advanced mode to type in two different electricity prices.
 You can assign a different percentage of total charging time to each of them.
 You can also use these fields if, for example, you charge your car for free at your workplace.
 Then, simply set the tier 2 electricity price to $0/kWh.

 Our calculator will automatically display the total monthly cost of using a plug-in hybrid.
 You can also open the

 Comparison with a regular car

 Choose the value that best corresponds to your driving habits — for example, if you only use your car in the city at low velocities, choose the "city fuel economy" type.
-On the other hand, if most of your trips are done at high speeds, "highway fuel economy" will be more suitable.
+On the other hand, if most of your trips are made at high speeds, "highway fuel economy" will be more suitable.

-Upon entering the MPG of the traditional car, our calculator will automatically determine the fuel costs basing on your driving habits and monthly mileage.
+Upon entering the MPG of the traditional car, our calculator will automatically determine the fuel costs based on your driving habits and monthly mileage.
 It will also display how much money you will save each month if you settle for a PHEV instead.